 Please note, these records are for the Middlesex Appeal Tribunal and the Central Appeal Tribunal only.
 Most tribunal records were destroyed after the war by government order.

 Some incomplete sets of records relating to local tribunals are held at local record offices.
 Search for 'military service tribunals' on our catalogue to find out what records are held elsewhere.
 Refine your results using the filters.

-A set for Lothian and Peebles in Scotland was retained, contact the National Archives of Scotland for further information.
+A set for Lothian and Peebles in Scotland was retained, contact the National Records of Scotland for further information.